realayo/mentorship-py/week-5/LEGB.md

-## Would would be the output of this program
+## What would be the output of this program?

 def outer_function():